thekalinga/books-raw/repo/india/interesting-people/balagopal/balagopal-maoist-movement-in-andhra-pradesh/01-article.md

 struggle.
-This brought its own imperatives, which were no longer immediately congruent with the needs of the masses who continued to be the base of the Maoists.
+This brought its own imperatives, which were no longer immediately congruent with the needs of the masses who continued to be the base of the _Maoists_.
 So much so that while the youth in the areas of their activity look upon them as militant heroes even when they do not approve of them, it is the elderly who talk of them with affection.
-It is the parents' generation that remembers the days when begar used to be demanded by the landlord and a pittance paid for wage labour.
+It is the parents' generation that remembers the days when _begar_ used to be demanded by the landlord and a pittance paid for wage labour.
 Many of the youth frankly say, they may be valiant fighters,